rfbproto/rfbproto/rfbproto.rst

 The server must also send an *ExtendedDesktopSize* rectangle in response to a *SetDesktopSize* message, indicating the result.

+When the `VMware Display Mode Change Pseudo-encoding`_ encoding is also supported by both the server and client, the server must send an *ExtendedDesktopSize* rectangle immediately following every *VMware Display Mode Change* rectangle, with same *width* and *height*.
+The rectangles may be sent in separate `FramebufferUpdate` messages, however, no other psuedo or data rectangles are permitted inbetween the *VMware Display Mode Change* and *ExtendedDesktopSize* rectangles.

 For a full description of server behaviour as a result of the *SetDesktopSize* message, see `SetDesktopSize`_.